 Shiitake 75 (Lentinula edodes) A very tolerant and vigorous strain of the prized shiitake mushroom, known for its medicinal and culinary uses.
 Excellent for fruiting on logs, stumps or in our specially formulated certified sustainably harvested sawdust and waste stream wood chips supplied by Royce's Tree Service.

-Brat Oyster (Pleurotus ostreatus) This lovely strain of tree oyster from Bratslavia, Ukraine will fruit prolifically on just about any wood or straw based substrate.
+Brat Oyster (Pleurotus ostreatus) This lovely strain of tree oyster from Bratslavia, Slavakia will fruit prolifically on just about any wood or straw based substrate.
 Color ranges from deep blue as pictured to light gray depending on temperature.
 An excellent productive and delicious cool weather strain

 King Oyster (Pleurotus eryginii) Considered the best tasting Oyster, Kings are grown in low light and high carbon dioxide conditions to elicit very fat tasty stems and small caps.
 Several strains available.
 Pictured is Tristin 1 strain.
 We grow ours on a mixture of spent coffee grounds, hardwood sawdust and local wood chips.